 - Not being able to see road signs as clearly

-- Having difficulty seeing objects up close like the car instrument panel or road maps
+- Difficulty seeing objects up close, like the car instrument panel or road maps

 - Changes in color perception

-- Problems seeing in low light or nighttime conditions
+- Problems seeing in low light or at night

 - Experiencing a loss of side vision